DHTMLX/docs-suite/docs/form/work_with_form.md

 - phone number

-The phone number format includes a set of numbers, symbols and spaces.
-You can specify this data format as a string value of the `patternMask` property:
+The phone number format may include a set of numbers, symbols and spaces.
+You can specify this data format as a string value of the [`patternMask`](#patternmask) property:

 ~~~jsx
 {